camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 ## Delegation of Variable Mapping

 The mapping of input and output variables can also be delegated.
-Which means the passing of input or/and output variables can be done in java code.
+This means the passing of input or/and output variables can be done in Java code.
 For this the [Delegate Variable Mapping]({{< relref "user-guide/process-engine/delegation-code.md#delegate-variable-mapping" >}}) interface must be implemented.

-There are two possible ways to use the delegation for the variable mapping.
+There are two possible ways to use delegation for variable mapping.

 ### Delegate Variable Mapping via Reference

-First one is to set the camunda extension property `variableMappingClass` and reference the implementation of the `DelegateVariableMapping` interface via the hole class name.
+The first one is to set the Camunda extension property `variableMappingClass` and reference the implementation of the `DelegateVariableMapping` interface via the whole class name.

 ```xml